typelevel/cats/docs/src/main/tut/streaming.md

 ## Introduction

-A non-empty `Streaming` instances is structured like a `List`: it has a *cons* cell containing a single value, as well as a reference to a tail which will the subsequent values (if any).
+A non-empty `Streaming` instance is structured like a `List`: it has a *cons* cell containing a single value, as well as a reference to a tail which will the subsequent values (if any).
 This means that adding values to the beginning is very efficient, whereas adding values to the